U.N. nuclear watchdog expects cooperation at last in Iran inquiry

 IAEA SEEKS "SUBSTANTIVE MEASURES"

-Western diplomats hope those talks will lead to Iran scaling back its nuclear program sufficiently to deny it the capability to assemble a nuclear weapon any time soon.
+Western diplomats hope those talks will lead to Iran scaling back its nuclear programme sufficiently to deny it the capability to assemble a nuclear weapon any time soon.

 The IAEA's investigation is focused on the question of whether Iran sought atomic bomb technology in the past and, if it did, to determine whether such work has since stopped.